Solent-class lifeboat

 The Solent-class lifeboat is a steel-hulled version of the 48 ft 6 in Oakley-class self-righting lifeboat and is sometimes referred to as the 48-foot, 6-inch Oakley-class Mark III.
-Solent Operational Numbers followed on from the first three 48-foot, 6-inch Oakleys and were interrupted by the last two Oakleys (48-12 and 48-13).
+Solent Operational Numbers followed on from the first three 48-foot, 6-inch Oakleys and were interrupted by the last two Oakleys (48-12) and (48-13).
 The operational numbers of the Solent-class had three digits in the suffix to indicate a metal hull (as with Clyde, Waveney, Thames and Tyne classes, one Arun class and the first eleven Merseys).
 Two digits indicates a wooden, glass-reinforced plastic or fiber-reinforced composite hull.

 Description

 The Solent was powered by twin 110 bhp Gardner 6LX diesel engines which gave the boat a top speed of 9.5 kn.
 There were twin spade rudders installed which were coupled to Mathway manual steering gear.

 Apart from the steel hull, the Solent-class differed from the Oakley-class in its self-righting mechanism.
-The Oakley used a water ballast system, while the Solent class was self-righting as a result of its watertight superstructure.
+The Oakley used a water ballast system, while the Solent class was inherently self-righting as a result of its watertight superstructure.
 The Solent was the last class of traditional displacement-type lifeboats designed by the Royal National Lifeboat Institution.

 There were two versions of the Solent, unofficially known as "Mark I" and "Mark II".
 The "Mark I" boats have a vertical steering wheel.
 Sliding doors provide access to the forward end of the wheelhouse on each side.
 The "Mark II" boats have a seated steering position with hinged wheelhouse doors at the after end of the wheelhouse.
 These boats entered service in 1972.

-The first four Solent-class boats (ON 1007-1010) and the last three (ON 1019-1021) were built by Groves & Guttridge at Cowes.
-The second four (ON 1011-1014) were built by Camper & Nicholson at Gosport.
+The first four Solent-class boats (ON 1007 – ON 1010) and the last three (ON 1019 - ON 1021) were built by Groves & Guttridge at Cowes.
+The second four (ON 1011 – ON 1014) were built by Camper & Nicholson at Gosport.